-All returning students are required to complete the Programme Registration form and get it signed by their personal tutor.
-Any change in contact details, emergency contact details etc. are to be indicated on the registration form.
-Registration will be complete on getting clearance from the Accounts Department.
+All returning students receive an email to register for the modules online.
+Once registered successfully to the module they will also be registered to the blackboard.
 Students are required to complete the 'Suspend Study' form if they do not intend to register for a term.